liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/00-intro.markdown

 In this Learning Path's previous section, you created an Android app that contains the Guestbook Mobile SDK and Liferay Screens.
-You also used Login Screenlet to implement authentication with your Liferay instance.
+You also used Login Screenlet to implement authentication with your @product@ instance.
 That's all your app does though.
 It doesn't display any Guestbook portlet content.
 In this section of the Learning Path, you'll create Guestbook List Screenlet to retrieve and display the portlet's guestbooks in your app's navigation drawer.